animo/minor-blockchain-2020/docs/week-1/the-basics-of-smart-contracts.md

 ##### Modulo

-Modulo is the operator that calculates the remainder of a devision.
-When you devide 14 by 12, the 12 fits once with 2 left over.
+Modulo is the operator that calculates the remainder of a division.
+When you divide 14 by 12, the 12 fits once with 2 left over.
 14 % 12 = 2.
 This operator is often used to determine if the result of a division is even.

 ```solidity
 33 % 3 = 0 // no remainder